3CordGuy/listen-up/README.md

    npm start
    ```

+To test and Develop Locally you will need a MongoDB instance running locally at `mongodb://localhost:27017/listen_up`.

 ## Pull Requests

 Sure.
 If you want to make it better.
 But really this is just for helping me test and deal with webhooks with work projects.